No lockdown here: Belarus's strongman rejects coronavirus risks. He suggests saunas and vodka.

 Several other populist leaders have pooh-poohed the novel coronavirus, including President Trump, who initially said the outbreak in the United States was “very much under control.”
 Brazil’s President Jair Bolsonaro called it a media fantasy and “a little flu,” claiming that Brazilians could jump into sewers and not get sick.

-But strongman Lukashenko seems to be in a league of his own with his disregard for the global strategies to the contain the pandemic.
+But strongman Lukashenko seems to be in a league of his own with his disregard for the global strategies to contain the pandemic.

-On Friday, he cited Trump’s warnings that the cure should not be worse than the disease, as justification for his own course of keeping factories and businesses open and refusing to close the borders.
+On Friday, he cited Trump’s warnings that the cure should not be worse than the disease as justification for his own course of keeping factories and businesses open and refusing to close the borders.

 “Life is going on.
 You cannot put it on hold,” he said, announcing that Belarus would not cancel May 9 Victory Day celebrations, a day when elderly war veterans from the Great Patriotic War (World War II) get together to celebrate.

 “His main idea is that panic is more dangerous than the virus itself,” said political analyst Artyom Shraibman, Minsk-based political analyst of the Carnegie Moscow Center.
-“So he’s definitely on this Trumpian side of this argument and even more Trumpian than Trump himself because he does not implement any restrictive measures.”
+“So he’s definitely on this Trumpian side of this argument, and even more Trumpian than Trump himself because he does not implement any restrictive measures.”

 Lukashenko has ordered the state security services to investigate anyone who falsely reports any coronavirus death.
 But the president, a former Soviet collective farm director, has also been poking fun at the idea of precautions and lockdowns in the country famous in the former Eastern Bloc for its Minsk Tractor Works founded in 1946.

 “People are working in tractors.
 No one is talking about the virus,” Lukashenko said.
 “There, the tractor will heal everyone.
-The fields heal everyone,” he added sparking a social media meme around small red pills, shaped like tractors.
+The fields heal everyone,” he added, sparking a social media meme around small red pills shaped like tractors.

 Lukashenko had jokes about vodka, too, which was often touted in Soviet times as a “cure” for just about everything.
 He recommended people not only drink it but wash their hands in it.
-(In fact, it is not strong enough to kill covid-19, with the CDC recommending disinfectants that are at least 70 percent alcohol.
-Most vodkas contain 40 percent alcohol.)
+(In fact, it is not strong enough to kill covid-19.
+The Centers for Disease Control and Prevention recommends disinfectants that are at least 70 percent alcohol; most vodkas contain 40 percent alcohol.)

 “I don’t drink, but recently I’ve been saying that people should not only wash their hands with vodka, but also poison the virus with it.
 You should drink the equivalent of 40-50 milliliters of rectified spirit daily,” he said on March 16.
 “But not at work.”